Validated integration of semilinear parabolic PDEs: Domain decomposition

 \section{Domain decomposition}

 In this section, we introduce a generalization of the setup introduced in Section~\ref{sec:functional_setup}, which is more efficient for handling longer integration times.
-In that case, rather than increasing $K$, we can split the time domain into multiple smaller subdomains, and use several ``copies'' of the zero finding problem introduced previously, which are only weakly coupled via ``matching conditions'' at the boundary between two successive subintervals.
+Indeed, as one would expect, most of the estimates derived in Section~\ref{sec:bounds} get worse when the integration time $\tau$ increases.
+This happens in very explicit ways, as the $Y_{\infty N}$, $Z_{\infty N}$ and $W_{\infty N}$ estimates all contain a multiplicative factor $\tau$, but also in slightly more hidden but no less impactful manners, for instance in the $Z_{KN}$ and $Z_{\infty N}$ estimates, which depend on how well the functions $\left(g^{(j)}\right)'(\bu)$ are approximated by the time-independent $\bv^{(j)}$.

+A natural option to compensate for these growing factors when $\tau$ increases would be to also increase the degree $K$ of Chebyshev interpolation used.
+Indeed, several of the above-mentioned bounds are proportional to the interpolation error constant $\sigma_{K,0}$, namely $Z_{\infty N}$ and $W_{\infty N}$, whereas $Y_{\infty N}$ behaves even more favorably when $K$ increases, as $C^l$ or even analytic interpolation error estimates can be used there (as opposed to the $C^1$ interpolation error estimate corresponding to $\sigma_{K,0}$).
+However, it should already be noted that increasing $K$ does not improve the factors related to the difference between $\left(g^{(j)}\right)'(\bu)$ and $\bv^{(j)}$ in the $Z$ estimates.